One of the more fun (and unique) things that we do with our Jeep is called Geocaching.

 Need a new GPS?
 Here are some features you may want your next GPS unit to have, if you’ll be Geocaching a lot.

-Check out this fun photo gallery of the geocaches that one guy has found.
+Check out this fun photo gallery of the geocaches that one individual has found.
 (Notice he doesn’t give up the details of any hidden cache.)

 - Geocaching Provides Entertainment Not Found On TV